pete-lawson/data-dispatches/README.md

 #### Navbar

 The navbar controls the navigation bar at the top of the page.
-The position of the bar can be `left`, `middle`, or `right`.
+The position of the bar can be `left`, `center`, or `right`.
 The icons use the [Font Awesome](https://fontawesome.com/) library of icons, so any FA icons should work.

 ``` yaml
   navbar: